 Welcome to the Jungle

 It’s been an incredible day in the jungle.
 From the adrenalin fuelled drive in in the back of an open pick-up truck, to the three-hour hike through dense rainforest which yielded amazing scenery and more creatures than we could have possibly hoped to see.

-A small black snake slithered across our path within a few minutes of setting off and it wasn’t long before we saw lizards, huge spiders (a tarantula that was bigger than my hand), birds and monkeys.
+A small black snake slithered across our path within a few minutes of setting off.
+It wasn’t long before we saw lizards, huge spiders, birds and monkeys.
 Giant butterflies drifted through the air, replete with bursts of metallic blue , black and white.
 The whole place was alive and you could feel the beating pulse as we followed the Pranburi River deeper into the forest.

 It took some effort to get to the campsite at Ban Krang, but then most things worth doing do.
 There is no public transport to the national park and the only options are driving, taxi or hiring a car and driver.
 We took a coach from Bangkok Airport at 8am (Exit 8, floor 1, 269THB per person).

 The journey took three and a half hours to Hua Hin Airport, where we disembarked and took a minivan taxi (2,000 THB, 1 hour) to the main office and visitor centre at Kaeng Krachan National Park.
 There we paid our park entrance fee (300THB per adult, 100 for Thai Nationals), our 30THB camping fee and the 1,400THB for a pickup truck to collect us from the visitor centre near Kaeng Krachan Town the 35km to Ban Krang campsite in the middle of the jungle.